camelohq/rescript-react-i18next/README.md

-# bs-react-i18next
+# Rescript-react-i18next

+This is the Rescript version for [i18next/bs-react-i18next](https://github.com/i18next/bs-react-i18next)

 ## Introduction

-Bucklescript + ReasonReact binding for [react-i18next](https://github.com/i18next/react-i18next) components.
+Rescript binding for [react-i18next](https://github.com/i18next/react-i18next) components.

 t and Trans components are minimally functional but HOC and Component bindings to provide t to the context are not yet available.
 If you want to use this in the current state, you need to initialize i18next